-Today, over 10,000 people are employed by the company, which operates in more than 300 locations across the USA.
+Today, around 7,500 people are employed by the company, which operates in more than 300 locations across the United States.

 How Does Carvana Make Money?

 Carvana makes money from the sale of cars offered on its marketplace.
 It turns a profit whenever the company is able to sell a used car for more than it was bought for (including costs such as marketing, inspection, transportation, etc.).